-Given the speed with which technology trends emerge and grow it can be hard to differentiate between those that present real opportunities and those that could pose risks.
-Each technology trend can have different kinds of potential impact, and a trend’s impact can be so broad that it’s global, or so narrow that it only affects a niche market.
+Everyone can think of at least one well-known brand that went bankrupt recently because it severely underestimated the impact of digital on its business.
+Given the speed with which technology trends emerge and grow, it can be hard to differentiate between those that present real opportunities and those that could pose risks.
+Each technology trend can have different kinds of potential impact: broad and global, or narrow and niche.

 Three key factors will ultimately enable you to identify the potential impact of a particular technology trend on people, business, IT and the technology market:

 - New value.
 Identify clear business opportunities that this technology trend could help exploit or challenges that it could help solve to produce better business outcomes.

 - Level of digital disruption.
 Decide whether adopting this trend would mean changing your organization's business model or inventing a new one.
 Could this new trend replace existing technologies or ways of doing business?
 How could this trend disrupt the technology market?
 Although there will probably be opportunities for new providers, new trends can disrupt the services and performance of existing providers on which your organization may rely.

 - Type of impact.
 Investigate whether the trend's impact will be felt only within your organization, or whether it will have an external impact on your organization.
 Investigate whether the trend's impact will be felt only within your organization, or whether it will have an external impact on your organization.

 Technology trends can also differ in the global reach of their impact.
 A trend may affect one or more countries, or may have a big impact on an entire region.
 The size of a trend's impact will depend on the social, cultural, geopolitical and economic factors in a particular country or region.

 “ Eventually, a trend becomes more mainstream and gains a stronger social and cultural response”